-- If you have not received your e-text, and classes have started, and several weeks have passed since your request, contact the Alternate Media Specialist Aaron French (310)-434-8934.
+- If you have not received your e-text, and classes have started, please immediately contact Aaron French (310)-434-8934. the Alternate Media Specialist.

 a) If the e-text has arrived, but needs a lot of preparation, we will request that you provide a copy of your syllabus and/or textbook to help us prepare the files; we will try to give you individual chapters as you need them.

 b).
 If you need the material before we receive the files from the publisher, or if the files are unavailable from the publisher, you will need to provide us with your textbook so we can scan it.
 We will cut off the binding of the book (which will be rebound with a spiral binding later) in order to create the electronic text for you.
 We will need a syllabus and may only be able to give you a chapter at a time.
 SMC will not be held responsible for any damages that may occur to the material as a result of converting the material to an alternative format